emreyurderiportfolio/Portfolio/Amazon_Reviews_Sentiment_Analysis/readme.md

 # Sentiment Analysis Using VADER and TextBlob

+# TL;DR

+**Objective:** Evaluate and compare the performance of VADER and TextBlob for classifying sentiment (Positive, Neutral, Negative) in textual reviews.

+**Project Steps and Used Methods:**
+- Exploratory data analysis and visualiztion
+- Developing an outlier detection method
+- Building preprocessing pipeline (tokenization, stopword cleaning, outlier removal)
+- VADER and Textblob model comparison
+- Sentiment classification
+- Performance evaluation and visualization (accuracy, precision, recall and F1-score)

+**Used Libraries:** Pandas, nltk, VaderSentiment, Textblob, Scikit-learn, Matplotlib, Seaborn

 ## Project Description

 This project evaluates the performance of two popular natural language processing tools, **VADER** and **TextBlob**, for sentiment analysis.
 Using a dataset of textual reviews with ground truth sentiment labels, the project aims to classify sentiments as Positive, Neutral, or Negative and compare the strengths and weaknesses of both tools.